LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Follow job changes on feed, notifications

 It will show up in your feed as well.
-If your 2nd-degree connection changes jobs and the mutual connection reacts to it or posts a comment, you will see it in your LinkedIn feed also.
+If your 2nd-degree connection changes jobs and the mutual connection reacts to it or posts a comment, you will also see it in your LinkedIn feed.

 New job alert on LinkedIn feed

-This is how you set the New Job Position alert on LinkedIn.
+Seems convenient?
+This is how you set the New Job Position alert on LinkedIn 👇

-#1 Write in the search bar the job position or a keyword you wish to get altered for.
-Then, click “Jobs”.
+#1 Write the job position or a keyword you wish to get altered for in the search bar.
+Then, click “Jobs.”
 Let’s say you are interested in the “Sales Manager” position opening.

 Set up a job alert